krwittmer/Baseball.ApiSharp/BACKLOG.md

 # Development backlog:

 Add basic GraphQL support for batters, pitchers, and games (spike this before integration!)
-Get the startup and unit tests working from Oracle Linux; prepare for a multi-DB environment (3).
-Click here for an example of using EF Core with migrations from a console context This example also quickly illustrates how to handle DI from a console context
+Get the startup and unit tests working from Oracle Linux; prepare for a multi-DB environment (3) See Microsoft docs to source an example of using EF Core with migrations from a console context This example also quickly illustrates how to handle DI from a console context

 Revise logging factory injection  (remaining classes - borrow from Phil's approach)